Frequently Asked Questions

 - Can I pursue the Unite For Sight program as part of my ophthalmology residency program?

-Unite For Sight's Global Impact Fellows participate at eye clinics in Ghana, Honduras, and India.
+Volunteers participate with Unite For Sight's partner eye clinics in Ghana, Honduras, and India.

 While non-eye care professionals assist local Ghanaian, Honduran, and Indian ophthalmic staff, volunteer optometrists and ophthalmologists apply their skills and training to provide eye care to the patients alongside the local eye doctors.
 Volunteer ophthalmologists also work with the local ophthalmologists to provide surgical care to patients screened by Unite For Sight's programs.